santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 ### Interoperability Testing

+- Followed a pretty simple process - manually exchange public keys, ip addresses and ports (as per the protocol specification).
+I tried to make this a bit easier, setting up routes to share internal pub keys and download external ones.
+- I setup an external hetzner server running a simple ubuntu VM which hosted my client / server.
+All tests were conducted in this isolate environment.
+- Once we exchanged the information

 Tested with 5 groups
 - Group 38 (Chun Hon Chan, Lok To Lo.
 Yin Cyrus Hui and Zachary Sobarzo) + [leave as placeholder]
 	- Revealed some major issues with both groups